- Private: memoir: about this series

 “You know we thought you were rich,” she said.
 “You were always dressed like little princesses.
 Drove my mother nuts.”

 But none of that made an impression on me.
-My cousins were there, wild and unruly and truly thrilling, the perfect buffer.
-For a few hours they rendered my mother irrelevant.
-I imagine she was in the kitchen with everybody else, drinking.
-That didn’t need to concern me.
-Instead all the kids piled into Uncle Jim’s car and went off to the Lincoln Park Zoo.
+My six cousins were there, wild and unruly and truly thrilling, the perfect buffer.
+The adults sat together eating and drinking in the other room where children were not welcome.
+We ran around the neighborhood until Uncle Jim loaded us all into his car and took us off to the Lincoln Park Zoo.
 By the time we got home again, my mother was passed out in the bedroom.